Circuitscape/Circuitscape.py/README.md

 ## Circuitscape v4

+**This package is now deprecated, and will no longer be maintained.
+Please use the latest version: [Circuitscape.jl](https://github.com/Circuitscape/Circuitscape.jl)**

 Circuitscape is a free, open-source program which borrows algorithms from electronic circuit theory to predict patterns of movement, gene flow, and genetic differentiation among plant and animal populations